vulkomilev/oumi/docs/user_guides/infer/infer.md

 cli_reference
 ```

-Oumi Infer provides a unified interface for running language models, whether you're deploying your own models locally or calling external APIs.
+Oumi Infer provides a unified interface for running models, whether you're deploying models locally or calling external APIs.
 It handles the complexity of different backends and providers while maintaining a consistent interface for both batch and interactive workflows.

 ## Why Use Oumi Infer?

-Running language models in production environments presents several challenges that Oumi helps address:
+Running models in production environments presents several challenges that Oumi helps address:

 - **Universal Model Support**: Run models locally (vLLM, LlamaCPP, Transformers) or connect to hosted APIs (Anthropic, Vertex AI, OpenAI, Parasail) through a single, consistent interface
-- **Production-Ready**: Built-in features for batching, retries, error-handling, structured outputs, and high-performance inference via multi-threading to hit a target throughput.
+- **Production-Ready**: Support for batching, retries, error-handling, structured outputs, and high-performance inference via multi-threading to hit a target throughput.
 - **Scalable Architecture**: Deploy anywhere from a single GPU to distributed systems without code changes
 - **Unified Configuration**: Control all aspects of model execution through a single config file